Note: Solar Choice is not a solar installer and has no financial or other incentives to promote any product brand over

 Founded in Norway in 1996, REC Group is one of the original manufacturers of solar photovoltaic modules with a focus on premium quality.
-Originally production was completed in Norway and Sweden In 2010 REC became fully automated, producing 26 million solar panels in their production plant in Singapore.
+Originally production was completed in Norway and Sweden.
+In 2010 they became fully automated, producing 26 million solar panels in their production plant in Singapore.
 In 2015 Norway’s Elkem Group (Bluestar Investment Co.
 Ltd) acquired REC.
 Elkem is a world leader in silicon production, this has aided the development of REC’s integrated photovoltaics in the global market.

 |REC Group Solar Panels|